Service & Downloads

 27.1 Work Assignment will be deemed to have been accepted if one of the following conditions is met:

-(i) the Customer has inspected the results of the Work Assignment and has manually or electronically signed the corresponding Service Report; or
+(i) the Buyer has inspected the results of the Work Assignment and has manually or electronically signed the corresponding Service Report; or

-(ii) PHCEU has notified the Customer in Writing about the completion of the Work Assignment and the Customer has failed to inspect the Equipment or to have it tested within ten (10) working days of receipt of such notification; or
+(ii) PHCEU has notified the Buyer in Writing about the completion of the Work Assignment and the Buyer has failed to inspect the Equipment or to have it tested within ten (10) working days of receipt of such notification; or

-(iii) PHCEU has notified the Customer in Writing about the completion of the Work Assignment and the Customer has failed to inform PHCEU in Writing of any shortcomings in PHCEU’ s performance within ten (10) working days of receipt of such notification; or
+(iii) PHCEU has notified the Buyer in Writing about the completion of the Work Assignment and the Buyer has failed to inform PHCEU in Writing of any shortcomings in PHCEU’ s performance within ten (10) working days of receipt of such notification; or

-(iv) the Customer has put the Equipment into operation.
+(iv) the Buyer has put the Equipment into operation.

-27.2 Without prejudice to the Customer’ s right to invoke PHCEU’ s warranty obligations, acceptance of the Work Assignment pursuant to Article 27.1 cannot be withdrawn or revoked.
+27.2 Without prejudice to the Buyer’ s right to invoke PHCEU’ s warranty obligations, acceptance of the Work Assignment pursuant to Article 27.1 cannot be withdrawn or revoked.

 27.3 Minor shortcomings, which do not essentially affect the performance of the Equipment, will be remedied by PHCEU as soon as possible.
 These do not form a sufficient reason for rejecting the Work Assignment already carried out by PHCEU, nor are they grounds for terminating the Agreement.